Introduction to Oldest Strategy

 From my slot machine gambling experience of 10+ years ago, these types of slot machines had constant odds of winning roughly the same number and size of taxable jackpots day and night for every day of the week, continuing until a casino slot technician physically opened up the machine and manually changed the odds of winning and relative sizes of jackpots.

 A slot machine can still be of the older-style variety even if it has been updated to display for the players club information.
 Older-style and new-style slot machines have the primary difference of being controlled by a central computer system.
-In one limiting case, slots with a
+In one limiting case, slots with a LED display are not controlled in this matter.

 In the other limiting case, slots with multi-color touch screen displays similar to a smart device display are controlled by a central computer system.